 \subsection{Description of \prd}

 The pseudo-code of \prd is shown in Fig~\ref{fig:prv_red}.
-Let $F$ denote $F_1 \wedge F_2$.
+Let $F$ denote $F_1\,\wedge\,F_2$.
 The objective of \prd is to prove the current target clause \Sub{C}{trg} redundant in \prob{X}{F} in the subspace specified by an assignment \pnt{q}\, to $X \cup Y$.
 The reason why one needs \pnt{q}\, is that \prd can be called recursively in \ti{subspaces} to prove redundancy of some ``local'' target clauses (Section~\ref{sec:trg_unit}).

 First, in line 1, \prd stores the initial value of \pnt{q}.
 (It is used in line 10 to limit the backtracking of \prd.)
 Besides, \prd initializes the assignment queue $Q$.
 The main work is done in a loop similar to that of a SAT-solver~\cite{grasp}.
 The operation of \prd in this loop is partitioned into two parts separated by the dotted line.

 The first part (lines 3-7) starts with checking if the assignment queue $Q$ is empty.
 If so, a decision assignment $v\!=\!b$ is picked and added to $Q$ (lines 4-5).
 Here $v\!\in\!(X \cup Y)$ and $b\!\in\! \s{0,1}$.
-The variables of $Y$ are the first to be assigned\footnote{ The goal of \Apqe is to derive free clauses making the quantified clauses of $F_1$ redundant in \prob{X}{F_1 \wedge F_2}.
+The variables of $Y$ are the first to be assigned by \prd\footnote{ The goal of \Apqe is to derive free clauses making the quantified clauses of $F_1$ redundant in \prob{X}{F_1 \wedge F_2}.
 Assigning variables of $X$ after those of $Y$ guarantees that, when generating a new clause, the variables of $X$ are resolved out \ti{before} those of $Y$.

-} by \prd.
+}.
 So \mbox{$v\!\in\!X$}, only if all variables of $Y$ are assigned.
 If $v \in \V{\Sub{C}{trg}}$, then $v=b$ is picked so as to \ti{falsify} the corresponding literal of \Sub{C}{trg}. (\Sub{C}{trg} is obviously redundant in subspaces where it is satisfied.)

 Then \prd calls the \ti{BCP} procedure.
 If \ti{BCP} identifies a backtracking condition, it returns a certificate clause \Sub{K}{bct} implying \Sub{C}{trg} in the current subspace.
 (Here, ``\ti{bct}'' stands for ``backtracking'' because \Sub{K}{bct} is the reason for backtracking.)
 After \ti{BCP}, \prd goes to the second part of the loop where the actual backtracking is done.
 If no backtracking condition is met, a new iteration begins.